 This is one of the best SAT prep books for several reasons.
 First is the amount of practice math questions in this book.
 500 practice questions for the new SAT is a lot.
 The questions are very close to SAT math problems on the real test.
 The explanations are clear and provide different ways of solving each question type.
 We love the arrangement of this study guide.
 The five levels make it easy to pinpoint where to start studying.
 If you score a 600 on the SAT math section, you should begin studying Level 3 and 4 SAT math questions in this SAT prep book.
 Narrowing down your study plan and studying just 20 minutes a day will help you do well on the test.
-Knowing that learners learn different ways, Dr. Warner teaches how to do math problems in different ways.
+Knowing that learners learn in different ways, Dr. Warner teaches how to do math problems in different ways.

 Our only negative thought about this book is the price.
 We feel that it is a bit pricey for a book covering only one section of the SAT.
 We wish this book taught more SAT strategies like how to plug answers into questions to check for the correct answer.
 This book does, however, do an excellent job of teaching underlying content to improve your score.